13th August 2020 - 7:00pm to 8:30pm

 Jess Kidd was brought up in London as part of a large family from County Mayo.
 Her first novel, Himself, was shortlisted for the Irish Book Awards in 2016 and she was the winner of the Costa Short Story Award in the same year.
-In 2017, it was also shortlisted for the Authors’ Club Best First Novel Award and longlisted for the CWA John Creasey (New Blood) Dagger.
-Her second novel, The Hoarder, was shortlisted for the Kerry Group Irish Novel of the Year Award in association with Listowel Writers Week’.
+In 2017, Himself was shortlisted for the Authors’ Club Best First Novel Award and longlisted for the CWA John Creasey (New Blood) Dagger.
+Her second novel, The Hoarder, was shortlisted for the Kerry Group Irish Novel of the Year Award in association with Listowel Writers’ Week’.
 Both books were BBC Radio 2 Book Club picks.
-Jess's third novel Things In Jars was published in 2019 and her debut children's book Everyday Magic will be published in June 2020.